 (c) During special open enrollment.
 Subscribers may enroll dependents during a special open enrollment as described in subsection (3) of this section;

-(d) When a National Medical Support Notice (NMSN) requires a subscriber to cover a dependent child as described in WAC 182-31-160; or
+(d) When a National Medical Support Notice (NMSN) requires a subscriber to cover a dependent child in health plan coverage as described in WAC 182-31-160; or

 (e) Any time during the calendar year for supplemental dependent life insurance or AD&D insurance by submitting the required form to the contracted vendor for approval.
 Evidence of insurability may be required for supplemental dependent life insurance but will not be required for supplemental AD&D insurance.
+Supplemental dependent life insurance or AD&D insurance will be effective the first day of the month following the date the contracted vendor receives the required form or approves the enrollment.
+A newly born child must be at least fourteen days old before supplemental dependent life insurance or AD&D insurance coverage is effective.

 (2) Removing dependents from SEBB health plan coverage or supplemental dependent life insurance or AD&D insurance.

 (a) A dependent's eligibility for enrollment in SEBB health plan coverage or supplemental dependent life insurance or AD&D insurance ends the last day of the month the dependent meets the eligibility criteria as described in WAC 182-31-140.
 Subscribers must provide notice when a dependent is no longer eligible due to divorce, annulment, dissolution, or qualifying event of dependent ceasing to be eligible as a dependent child as described in WAC 182-31-140(3).
-The notice must be received within sixty days of the last day of the month the dependent loses eligibility for SEBB health plan coverage.
-School employees must notify their SEBB organization when a dependent is no longer eligible except as required under WAC 182-31-140 (3)(f)(ii).
+The notice must be received within sixty days of the last day of the month the dependent loses eligibility.
+School employees must notify their SEBB organization when a dependent is no longer eligible for SEBB health plan coverage, except as required under WAC 182-31-140 (3)(f)(ii).
 All other subscribers must notify the SEBB program.
+For supplemental dependent life insurance or AD&D insurance, subscribers must notify the contracted vendor on the required form, in writing, or by telephone when a dependent is no longer eligible.
+Contact information for the contracted vendor may be found at hca.wa.gov/sebb-employee-contact-plan.
 Consequences for not submitting notice within the required sixty days include, but are not limited to:

 (i) The dependent may lose eligibility to continue SEBB medical, dental, or vision under one of the continuation coverage options described in WAC 182-31-130;